qfishpear/fishrss/README-en.md

 ## Configuration

-make a copy of `config.py.example` into `config.py`
+make a copy of `config.py.en.example` into `config.py`
 ```
-cp config.py.example config.py
+cp config.py.en.example config.py
 ```
 and edit `config.py` according to the instructions in it.
-Make sure all files and directories in config have been already created.
+Make sure all files and directories in config have been already created by yourself.

 Relative path is tolerable, but if you're going to run in crontab or something like that, absolute path is highly recommended